What do you get when you mix a cinnamon roll with an apple crumble? This impossibly soft and fluffy yeasted apple coffee cake!

 Make the streusel

-- As your dough is rising, pulse the flour, oats, sugars, cinnamon and salt in a food processor until well combined.
+- As your dough is rising, preheat your oven to 350°F and then pulse the flour, oats, sugars, cinnamon and salt in a food processor until well combined.
 Add the butter and continue pulsing until the mixture resembles wet sand.
 Set aside.

 Assemble and bake the cake